 Jeremy Anderson: President and Chief Executive Officer (CEO) since November 2017.
 Previously, he served as Regional President, Board Member, and part-owner of a community bank in south central Nebraska.
 Mr. Anderson has over 23 years of commercial banking experience with National and Regional commercial banks.
-He was elected to the Farm Credit Foundations Board in June 2023 and was on the AgVantis Board until his resignation in November 2023.
-Mr. Anderson and his wife operated a working row-crop farming operation with his grandparents and parents near Clay Center, Nebraska for 26 years until 2017 when he took the role of CEO at Farm Credit of Southern Colorado.
+He was elected to the Farm Credit Foundations Board in June 2023.
+Mr. Anderson and his wife operated a working row-crop farming operation with his grandparents and parents near Clay Center, Nebraska for 26 years until he took the role of CEO at Farm Credit of Southern Colorado.
+Mr. Anderson has been employed with Farm Credit of Southern Colorado for over 7 years.

 Deborah Anderson: Chief People & Culture Officer (CPCO) since February 2020 and Board Secretary since 2017.
 Previously, she served as VP of Human Resources from 2017 to February 2020 and as HR Generalist from 2010 to June 2017.
-Ms. Anderson started with the Association as an Administrative Assistant then moved to an HR - Administrative Assistant and has been with Farm Credit of Southern Colorado for 23 years.
+Ms. Anderson has been with Farm Credit of Southern Colorado for 24 years.
 She holds the Society of Human Resource Management's SHRM-CP Certification in Human Resources.

 Chuck Blasi: Chief Credit Officer (CCO) beginning in March 2018.
 Previously served as Senior Vice President-Lending from February 2016 to March 2018 and Senior Credit Officer from September 2013 to February 2016.
-Mr. Blasi served in various Loan Officer roles in the La Junta and Burlington Branches for 27 years from 1986 to 2013.
-Mr. Blasi has been employed with Farm Credit of Southern Colorado for over 37 years.
+Mr. Blasi served in various Loan Officer roles in the La Junta and Burlington Branch offices for 27 years from 1986 to 2013.
+Mr. Blasi has been employed with Farm Credit of Southern Colorado for over 38 years.

 Kode Hunt: Chief Information Officer (CIO) since November 2018.
-Previously served as Vice President of Information Services at Farm Credit of New Mexico and has 20 years of experience in the Farm Credit System.
+Previously served as Vice President of Information Services at Farm Credit of New Mexico and has 22 years of experience in the Farm Credit System.
 Mr. Hunt has several IT certifications including MCSA, A+, and Security+ along with being a Lean certified expert.